-Financial Interest
+Financial Interest or Other Business Interest

-SBA employees will not have a direct or indirect financial interest that conflicts with his/her duties and responsibilities to the SBA.
+SBA employees will not have a direct or indirect financial or other business interest that conflicts with his/her duties and responsibilities to the SBA.

 SBA employees will not have a financial interest with any person or service provider who has sought or is seeking to obtain contractual or other business or financial relations with the SBA or who represents persons or service providers seeking such relationships.
 However, SBA employees are not precluded from having a financial interest or engaging in financial transactions to the same extent as a private citizen not employed by the SBA as long as such financial interests or transactions are not prohibited by law or prohibited by SBA Policy 10-041, Personal Investment Activity.